When is Ozark season 4 coming to Netflix? Latest news and what you need to know

 What happened in Ozark season 3?

-As we’ve come to expect from the drama, the third season managed to pack a lot of action into its ten episode run.
+As we’ve come to expect from the drama, season three managed to pack an awful lot of action into its ten episode run.

-The series saw Marty taken captive by crime boss Omar Navarro while things weren’t any more rosy for Wendy who was forced to put a hit out on her brother Ben in a bid to save the rest of her family from the wrath of the cartel.
+The series saw Marty taken captive by crime boss Omar Navarro (Felix Solis), while things weren’t any more rosy for Wendy who was forced to put a hit out on her own brother in a bid to save the rest of her family from the wrath of the cartel.

-Meanwhile the series also saw the Ruth grow increasingly unhappy with her connection to the Byrdes – eventually seeing her join with Darlene and agreeing a deal with the KC Mob.
+Meanwhile the series also saw the Ruth grow increasingly unhappy with her connection to the Byrdes – eventually seeing her join with Darlene and agree a deal with the KC Mob.

 What will happen in season 4 of Ozark?